-It?s not often that I get a stock recommendation from an army general.
-That is exactly what happened the other day when I was speaking to a three star about the long-term implications of the Iran peace deal.
+It's not often that I get a stock recommendation from an army general.
+However that's exactly what happened the other day when I was speaking to a three star about the long-term implications of the Iran peace deal.

 He argued persuasively that the world will probably never again see large-scale armies fielded by major industrial nations.
 Wars of the future will be fought online, as they have been, silently and invisibly, over the past 15 years.

 All of those trillions of dollars spent on big ticket, heavy metal weapons systems are pure pork designed by politicians to buy voters in marginal swing states.

 The money would be far better spent where it is most needed, on the cyber warfare front.
 Needless to say, my friend shall remain anonymous.

 The problem is that when wars become cheaper, you fight more of them, as is the case with online combat.

 A little known fact is that during the Bush administration, the Chinese military downloaded the entire contents of the Pentagon's mainframe computers at least seven times.

 This was a neat trick because these computers were in stand alone, siloed, electromagnetically shielded facilities not connected to the Internet in any way.